williamandrews2/calculator/README.md

 ## Known issues

-- Operator stack is not working properly.
-Does not store the new operator.
+- Some operations are not executing in order.